BookThinkers/BookThinkers/index.md

 # Our Approach
 ## Backend
 We are implementing the backend with a combination of different services provided by Firebase.
 This primarily includes their Realtime Database and Hosting solutions.
+For the books database, we will be using Amazon's Books API.

 ## iOS App
 The native iOS App will be built with the Swift programming language.
 In addition, we will use a few frameworks including Firebase SDK, UIKit, and SwiftUI.
 For dependency management, we will use Cocoapods.